Building Community muscle -

 Essential Components of Volunteer Engagement

-Learn more about why Vision and Values; Outreach and Recruitment; Welcoming and Training; Teamwork and Support; and Recognition and Celebration are so important for successful volunteer engagement and steps you can take to build strong practices into your community's work so that folks involved get off to a positive start and stay engaged over time.
+Learn more about why Vision and Values; Outreach and Recruitment; Welcoming and Training; Teamwork and Support; and Recognition and Celebration are important for successful volunteer engagement.
+Read about steps you can take to build strong practices into your community's work that will give new volunteers a positive start and keep them engaged over time.

 Read the 5 Essential Components of Volunteer Engagement - An Age Friendly Lens article.